Pay Your Way Resources | College Data

 Financial HELP BEYOND STUDENT LOANS

-If federal student loans do not cover all of your college expenses, there are other financial aid options offered by the federal government, such as (which is financial aid that doesn’t have to be repaid unless, for example, you withdraw from school), work-study (which is a work program through which you earn money to help pay for school), and various other financial aid and loan repayment programs as well as tax breaks for education.
+If federal student loans do not cover all of your college expenses, there are other financial aid options offered by the federal government, such as grants (which is financial aid that doesn’t have to be repaid unless, for example, you withdraw from school), work-study (which is a work program through which you earn money to help pay for school), and various other financial aid and loan repayment programs as well as tax breaks for education.

 With few exceptions, not repaying a student loan will lead to garnishment of wages and income tax refunds, and a negative impact on your credit history.
 It’s important to think carefully about your future educational and career goals before taking out a student loan and understand how student debt can impact your financial future.